megataps/SmartWeather/README.md

 - All DAOs **MUST** be defined with an interface, repository communicate with Dao through by the interface

 ### <a name="caching"></a>Caching
-- It's a cache mechanism provide by OKHttp library
+- It's a cache mechanism provide by the OKHttp library
-- It's support cache for offline mode and reduce network request connection
+- It's support cache for offline mode and reduces network request connection

 Example:
 ```